RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

             print(problem.data)

-Each contrast must have a dataset associated with it, whether or not it contains data or not.
-An empty data object (i.e. containing no data and just simulation ranges) means RAT will calculate the reflectivity only.
+Each contrast must have a dataset associated with it, whether or not it contains data.
+An empty data object (i.e. containing no data and just a simulation range) means RAT will calculate the reflectivity only.
 When data is present, chi-squared goodness of fit will also be calculated.
-For our problem, we have two datasets and these are passed to the data block ready to be incorporated into contrasts:
+For our problem, we have two datasets and these are passed to the data block ready to be incorporated into contrasts.

 5. Contrasts
 ^^^^^^^^^^^^

 Once we have defined all the components of our model, we need to group them together into contrasts.
 We have two datasets we want to consider, so two contrasts.
-We have the relevant instrument parameters, and also we specify which layers are included in each contrast (*model*).
+We have the relevant instrument parameters, and also we specify which layers are included in each contrast (in the ``model``).

 .. tab-set::
     :class: tab-label-hidden